 You don’t need to spend a fortune to produce absolute stunning videos or films.
 The drones in the past couple of years come with minimum 4k cameras and perfect flight stability.
 They are being used to create scenes in loads of movies and TV productions.
-DJI, Yuneec and Walkera to name a few are all producing top drones which output stunning quality film.
+DJI, Yuneec and Walkera are all producing top drones which output stunning quality film.

 Below is an excellent short film which was created 100% by using the DJI Inspire 2 drone to film all of the aerial and ground shots.

 Drones Used For Construction / Building Site Surveying

 This is a vast area where drones are presently being used across multiple sectors.
 Drones are terrific for getting an overview and close ups of buildings and structures.
 Drones are also a safer method of inspecting tall structures.
 No need to send men up in a harness or scaffolding to inspect a roof, structure or building.

 Drones save loads of time as no there is no need to build scaffolding to survey a building or structure.
 More importantly using drones for surveying work also saves employees from having to take on the responsibility of dangerous work.